tr-yasuda/hakutai/README.md

 # Hakutai

+> Note: This project is currently under development.
+Some features may not be complete, and changes are being made frequently.

+We are actively working on building this project, and it is not yet ready for production use.
+Feel free to explore, but please be aware that things may change rapidly during this phase.

 Hakutai is a platform for uploading and sharing AI-generated content.
 This project aims to provide a space where creators can easily publish their AI creations, share various inspirations, and showcase unique ideas.